esghif/drlnd/p2_continuous-control/README.md

 ### Environment Details

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+The goal of the Reacher environment is to move and keep a double-jointed arm in a target location.
+The environment provides a reward of +0.1 for each time step that the arm is in the target position.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.

-The goal of the Reacher environment is to collect yellow bananas and avoid blue bananas.
-A reward of +1 is given for collecting a yellow banana and a penalty of -1 is received for collecting a blue banana.
-The environment is solved if an average reward of +13 is received over the last 100 episodes.

-The action space is discrete.
-There are 4 possible actions:
-0 - move forward, 1 - move backward, 2 - turn left, 3 - turn right.

-The state is 37 dimensional corresponding to the velocity of the agent and ray-based perception of objects around the agent's forward direction.

-The goal of the Navigation environment is to collect yellow bananas and avoid blue bananas.
-A reward of +1 is given for collecting a yellow banana and a penalty of -1 is received for collecting a blue banana.
+I've chose to work on the parallel environment that conatins 20 arms operating in paralllel.
-The environment is solved if an average reward of +13 is received over the last 100 episodes.
+The environment is considered solved when the average reward over all arms and over the last 100 episodes is higher than 30.

-The action space is discrete.
-There are 4 possible actions:
-0 - move forward, 1 - move backward, 2 - turn left, 3 - turn right.

-The state is 37 dimensional corresponding to the velocity of the agent and ray-based perception of objects around the agent's forward direction.
+The state of an arm is given by 33 variables, while the action is a 4 variable taking values between -1 and +1.
+Fro the whole environment the state variable is a 20x33 matrix, while the action is a 20x4 matrix.

 ### Installation Details